smartcoin1207/solidity-smart-real-estate/README.md

 In the Algorand version, we use PyTeal, a Python language binding for Algorand's smart contract language, TEAL.
 Due to Algorand's UTXO-based model and the stateful nature of its smart contracts, we construct a simplified version of a state machine to track variables such as temperature.

 Although the idea of integrating blockchain technology into smart homes may seem complex, it brings forth numerous advantages, such as enhanced security, transparency, and automation.
 Through our project, we aim to provide a robust, decentralized, and secure smart home system that paves the way for the future of home automation.

-We look forward to taking you on this innovative journey of transforming homes into blockchain-enabled smart homes.

 ## Quick Start